Travel.State.Gov >

 Additionally, a child must meet the definition of an orphan under U.S. immigration law in order to be eligible to immigrate to the United States with an IR-3 or IR-4 immigrant visa.

-Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
-In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when this becomes possible.
-In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.
+Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
+In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when possible.
+In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).

-Jordan’s Guardianship Authority
+Jordan’s Adoption Authority

 Ministry of Social Development (MSD), Family Directorate

-2. Apply to be Found Eligible to Adopt
+2. Apply to USCIS to be Found Suitable and Eligible to Adopt

 There are two types of custody: